Tuesday, 28 June 2022

 A spirited cast helps - Michael Crawford, Roy Kinnear, Michael Hordern (stuff about 'the wily Pathan'), John Lennon, Jack MacGowran, Lee Montague, Jack Hedley, Karl Michael Vogler (German officer), Robert Hardy, Sheila Hancock.
 It was edited by John Victor Smith and photographed by David Watkin.
 Based on Patrick Ryan's novel.

-Like the Laurence of Arabia send-up music in desert scenes, the ending is, I feel, a Bridge on the River Kwai pastiche.
+Like the Lawrence of Arabia send-up music in desert scenes, the ending is, I feel, a Bridge on the River Kwai pastiche.
 There are lots of visually clever and funny moments.
 So a real mixed bag.

 Though loved the joke between the two actors at the end.
 "What are you up to next?"
 "Oh there's a new Vietnam thing happening."